 For the first dough:

-- Attach the bowl to the stand mixer with the paddle.
+- Attach the bowl with the sponge to the stand mixer with the paddle attachment.

-- Add the soft butter, one piece at a time, and beat at medium speed until well blended and the butter has dissolved.
+- Add 2 tablespoons unsalted butter, one piece at a time, and beat at medium speed until well blended and the butter has dissolved.
 It will be thick and maybe a little stiff.

-- Cover with plastic wrap or a clean kitchen towel and let rest until doubled, about 45 minutes.
+- Cover the mixer bowl with plastic wrap or a clean kitchen towel and let rest until doubled, about 45 minutes.

 For the second dough:

-- Add eggs, yolk, sugar, vanilla, and lemon zest to the first dough and beat with the paddle attachment until it's all well integrated.
+- Add 2 eggs, 1 egg yolk, ½ cup sugar, ½ teaspoon vanilla extract and 1 teaspoon lemon zest to the first dough and beat with the paddle attachment until it's all well integrated.

 - Knead for 10 minutes at medium speed.
 The dough should be soft and buttery.
 It should not clean the sides of the bowl completely, but add up to ½ cup more flour if the dough is still too wet and pools in the bottom and sides like a thick cake batter.

 - Transfer the dough to a buttered bowl and cover tightly with plastic wrap.
-Let rest in a warm place until doubled in volume, anywhere between 1 to 2 hours.
+Let it rest in a warm place until doubled in volume, between 1 to 2 hours.

 - Bake pandoro bread for 20 minutes on the middle oven shelf.

-- Reduce oven temperature to 300ºF/150ºC and continue baking for another 30 minutes.
-The top should be brown and the bread sounds hollow when tapped.
-If the top is too dark cover loosely with aluminum foil.
-If unsure, insert a cake tester; it should come out clean with no wet crumbs attached.
+- Reduce oven temperature to 300ºF (150ºC) and continue baking for another 30 minutes.
+The top should be golden brown and the bread sound hollow when lightly tapped with your knuckles.
+If the top is browning too quickly, cover it loosely with aluminum foil.
+If unsure, insert a cake tester or brochette stick; it should come out clean with no wet crumbs attached.

-- Let cool on a wire rack and remove from pan.
+- Let cool on a wire rack and then remove from the pan.

 Notes